-18. Prevent Duty
+16. Prevent Duty

-We are aware of the Prevent Duty under Section 26 of the Counter Terrorism and Security Act 2015 to protect young people from being drawn into terrorism.

-All school staff and governors have completed Prevent training and we have training logs to evidence this.

-We have in place and monitor appropriate web filtering systems.
+- 16.1.
+We are aware of the Prevent Duty under Section 26 of the Counter Terrorism and Security Act 2015 to protect young people from being drawn into terrorism. - 16.2.
+All school staff and governors have completed Prevent training and we have training logs to evidence this. - 16.3.
+We have in place and monitor appropriate web filtering systems. - 16.4.
 The DSLs and senior leaders are familiar with their duties under The Prevent Duty Guidance: Revised Prevent duty guidance: for England and Wales - GOV.UK (www.gov.uk)

-19. Online Safety
+17.Online Safety

-All staff are aware of the school policy for Online-Safety which sets out our expectations relating to:

-- > Creating a safer online learning environment, - Giving everyone the skills, knowledge and understanding to help children stay safe on-line, question the information they are accessing and support the development of critical thinking, - Inspiring safe and responsible use of mobile technologies, to combat behaviours on-line which may make pupils vulnerable, including the sending of nude or semi-nude images. - > Use of camera equipment, including smart phones. - > What steps to take if there are concerns and where to go for help. - Staff use of social media as set out in the Staff Code of Conduct.

-Cyber-bullying by children, via texts, social media and emails, will be treated as seriously as any other type of bullying and will be managed through our anti-bullying procedures.

-School are aware of the risks posed by children in the online world; in particular nonage appropriate content linked to self-harm, suicide, grooming and radicalisation.
+- 17.1.
+All staff are aware of the school policy for Online-Safety which sets out our expectations relating to: - Creating a safer online learning environment, - Giving everyone the skills, knowledge and understanding to help children stay safe on-line, question the information they are accessing and support the development of critical thinking, - Inspiring safe and responsible use of mobile technologies, to combat behaviours on-line which may make pupils vulnerable, including the sending of nude or semi-nude images. - > Use of camera equipment, including smart phones. - > What steps to take if there are concerns and where to go for help. - Staff use of social media as set out in the Staff Code of Conduct. - 17.2.
+Cyber-bullying by children, via texts, social media and emails, will be treated as seriously as any other type of bullying and will be managed through our anti-bullying procedures. - 17.3.
+School are aware of the risks posed by children in the online world; in particular non-age appropriate content linked to self-harm, suicide, grooming and radicalisation.

-Pupils, staff and parents/carers are supported to understand the risks posed by:

-- the CONTENT accessed by pupils - their CONDUCT on-line - who they have CONTACT within the digital world - COMMERCE risks such as online gambling, inappropriate advertising, phishing and or financial scams.
+- 17.4.
+Pupils, staff and parents/carers are supported to understand the risks posed by: - the CONTENT accessed by pupils - their CONDUCT on-line - who they have CONTACT within the digital world - COMMERCE risks such as online gambling, inappropriate advertising, phishing and or financial scams.

+Further information can be found in our online safety policy
-Frieth CEC School has online filtering and monitoring systems in place to ensure children are safeguarded from potentially harmful online material.
-These systems are regularly monitored, at least annually, by the DSL, IT provider and nominated governor.
-A record will be kept of the reviews.

-School will follow the advice as given by the government, to advise and support children with any online learning taking place at home to ensure this is done so safely.

-We have a separate Mobile Phone Policy which sets out the acceptable use of mobile technologies by pupils whilst onsite.
-This includes sanctions which will be applied when these boundaries are not adhered to.

-Visitors to our school are respectfully requested to turn all mobile devices off.

-Staff use of mobile technology whilst on site is set out in the Staff Code of Conduct.

-All staff receive online awareness training in order to understand the risks children are exposed to.
+- 17.5.
+Frieth CEC School have online filtering and monitoring systems in place to ensure children are safeguarded from potentially harmful online material.
+These systems are regularly monitored. - 17.5 School will follow the advice as given by the government, to advise and support children with any online learning taking place at home to ensure this is done so safely. - 17.6 We have a separate Mobile Phone Policy which sets out the acceptable use of mobile technologies by pupils whilst onsite.
+This includes sanctions which will be applied when these boundaries are not adhered to. - 17.7 Visitors to our school are respectfully requested to put away and keep out of sight. - 17.8 Staff use of mobile technology whilst on site is set out in the Staff Code of Conduct. - 17.9 All staff receive online awareness training in order to understand the risks children are exposed to.
 On induction and at least once per academic year.

-All staff have an understanding of expectations roles and responsibilities with regards to the online filtering and monitoring processes.

-20. Sending nude or semi-nude images
+18. Sending nude or semi-nude images